 John WilliamsonBA, LLB, LLM

 John Williamson was appointed to the Board of the Guardians 30 May 2016.
 His term of office expires 30 September 2020.
-John is the Group Chief Executive of Academic Colleges Group.
-Prior to this, John was the Group Chief Executive and Managing Director of Hellaby Holdings Limited and Director of Hellaby Holdings’ subsidiaries.
-He has previously held positions on various boards including Hellaby Holdings, Hockey New Zealand and with a number of primary sector, consumer and industrial businesses in New Zealand and Australia.
+John has held leadership roles in listed and private equity-owned companies across multiple sectors, including Group Chief Executive of ACG Education, Group Managing Director of Hellaby Holdings and senior leadership positions with Fletcher Building and Bendon.
+Previous governance experience includes Hellaby Holdings, Hockey New Zealand and numerous distribution, manufacturing, industrial services and retail businesses in New Zealand and Australia.

 Doug PearceBCom, ICD.D